50 Beowulf vs. 50 BMG: Not So Similar

 You can load up the ammo can with spent brass and reuse it a few times, plus you can get powder and bullets discounted when you buy them in bulk.

-Reloading takes a lot of time but can be well worth the investment because you save money and have more control over the ammo-making process, which will lead to more accurate and consistent rounds.
+Reloading takes a lot of time, but it can be well worth the investment because you save money and have more control over the ammo-making process, which will lead to more accurate and consistent rounds.

-The ballistics between the 50 BMG and the 50 Beowulf is drastically different.
+The ballistics of the 50 BMG and the 50 Beowulf are drastically different.
 Check them out below to see for yourself.

 50 Beowulf Ballistics